iejr/Install-Multiple-OS-From-USB-HDD/README.md

     chainloader (0xff)
   ```

   In this case we use command "map".
 It could map the iso file to the RAM so the chainloader could boot from the RAM.
-The "--hook" argument means to take map opeartion works immediately.
-However, if you ask me why is 0xff, I could explain either since I failed to find the anwser.
-Anyone knows reason could we have a discussion.
+The "--hook" argument means to take map operation works immediately.
+However, if you ask me why is 0xff, I could not explain either since I failed to find the anwser.
+Anyone knows the reason could we have a discussion.

 All step are done, reboot to check the result.